chloeazehr/phrasing-insurrection/README.md

 - Dr. Susan Brown (Linguistics) at the University of Colorado Boulder
 - The [Digital Slavery Research Lab](https://www.colorado.edu/lab/dsrl/) at the University of Colorado Boulder
 - The [Center for Research Data & Digital Scholarship](https://www.colorado.edu/crdds/) at the University of Colorado Boulder
+- The faculty and advisors for the [Digital Humanities Certificate](https://www.colorado.edu/crdds/dhgc) program at the University of Colorado Boulder

 ## Further Reading and Research